Tuesday, January 2, 2018

 2018 Master Classes

-Low Voltage Landscape Lighting Design and Irrigation Technology – PLT Relicensure
+Low Voltage Landscape Lighting Design & Technology – PLT Relicensure

-Instructed by Dick Johnson, PLT Services, Inc., and Gerry De La Vega, TerraDek Lighting, Inc.
+Instructed by Dick Johnson, PLT Services, Inc.; Gerry De La Vega, TerraDek Lighting, Inc.; and Tim Malooly, Water in Motion

 Pending DOLI approval, this class satisfies eight hours of continuing education requirements for the Power Limited Training Licensure, including 2 hours of code and 6 hours of technical training.
 The information provided during this class is orientated specifically towards the landscape industry, and will focus on principles of landscape lighting design and irrigation technology.